roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 ### Sensitivity Oref0

 This works as per the Oref0 model as described in [Oref0 documentation](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html#auto-sensitivity-mode-autosens).
 Basically sensitivity is calculated from the previous 24 hours worth of data.
-A maximum duration for carbs is set in the preferences and after that time all carbs are assumed to have been absorbed.
+A maximum duration for carbs is set in the preferences and after that time all carbs are assumed to have been absorbed and BG data can be included inot the sensivity calculations once more.
 The two setting here are:

   * min_5min_carbimpact - this is the assumed minimum impact that carb absorbtion has on BG in 5 minutes.
-Used for predicting future BG.
+This is effectively a safety setting and it allows carbs to "leak" down to zero over time so that the loop does not wrongly assume that there are still carbs present and respond accordingly.
   * Meal max absorbtion time (h) - this is the time by which all carbs are assumed to have been absorbed.

 Upper and lower limits to the sensitivityRatio can also be set - (default 0.7 - 1.2)